-The sprinklers were turned on at 12:00 o'clock.
-There was an air drift from the northwest estimated at 5 mi/hr.
-Air temperature dropped rapidly from the starting temperature of 98° F to 94° F before leveling off (table 1).
-This drop obtained at station 1 was 4° while previous drops of 5° to 7° had been noted during several previous tests.
+Sprinklers were turned on at 12:00 o'clock noon on August 16, 1962.
+There was an air drift from the northwest estimated at 5 mph.
+Air temperature dropped rapidly from the starting temperature of 98°F to 94°F before leveling off, as shown in the table.

+This drop obtained at station 1 was 4° but drops of 5° to 7° had been noted during several previous tests.
 In this case, the wind drift displaced the north margin of the sprinkler pattern about 8 feet downwind.
 This reduced the wetted leaf area of the trees on that side of the sprinkler.
-To offset this effect several trees upwind of the trees in the wetted area were sprinkled by hand.
-While the hand sprinkled trees were wet, the temperature went down another degree at station 1 making a total drop of 5° which shows the effect of increasing the evaporating area.
-When the hand sprinkling was stopped for 15 minutes, the temperature rose 1⁄2° F, and went down when the hand sprinkling was again started.
-At 3:50 p.m. all the sprinklers were shut off and the temperature quickly rose to 98° F (table 1).
-During the 2 hours and 5 minutes which they were operated, the sprinklers maintained a 4 to 5° reduction in temperature.
+To offset this effect, several trees upwind of the trees in the wetted area were sprinkled by hand.

+While the hand-sprinkled trees were wet, the temperature went down another degree at station 1 making a total drop of 5° which shows the effect of increasing the evaporating area.
+When the hand sprinkling was stopped for 15 minutes, the temperature rose $\frac{1}{2}$ °F, and went down when the hand sprinkling was started again.
+At 3:50 p.m., all the sprinklers were shut off and the temperature quickly rose to 98°F. In the two hours and five minutes during which they were operated, the sprinklers maintained a 4°to 5°-reduction in temperature.